k8s-platform-hub/hello-nodejs-express/README.md

 ![Api Console](https://raw.githubusercontent.com/hasura/hello-nodejs-express/new/assets/quickstart.png "Api Console")

-Translating this to our `nodejs` app will look like so:
+Translating this to our `nodejs` app:

 ```javascript
 //Add this to the top of the file